Tumors in mice: A comprehensive guide

 How is a tumor diagnosed in a mouse?

-Are tumors in mice always fatal?
+Are tumors always fatal in mice?

 How can I help my mouse if it has a tumor?